sebhildebrandt/koa-micro-ts/README.md

 ## Advanced usage

-As `koa-micro-ts` uses some external apps, you can alo refer to those packages to see the options:
+As `koa-micro-ts` uses some external packages, you can also refer to the documentation of the used packages to see their options:

 - [koa-router][koa-router-url]
 - [koa-static][koa-static-url]